Project Manager Cover Letter Example & Writing Guide

 Cover letter middle part (body)

-The middle part of the cover letter is where more project examples can come in.
+The middle paragraphs of cover letters is where more project examples can come in.
 Give some context as to the issues that you were facing, show how you overcame obstacles and quantify with context wherever possible.
 Each business will have a different scale to their projects, so your future employer needs to understand just what you were dealing with.

 Teamwork and strategic planning should feature highly in the middle of the cover letter.
 Keeping a diverse team united in a common direction is a unique skill – especially when people have many other demands on their time.
 Pick examples that outline how you achieved success through others and show that your success was repeated.
 In essence, you need to give them a glimpse into your project management secret formula.
 You can then give them the rest of the story when you get to an interview.